ihabwahbi/rl-exec-data/docs/prd/epics.md

 * ✅ **Story 2.5: Checkpointing & Recovery:** COW checkpointing operational with <100ms snapshots.
     * ✅ [ASSUMPTION][R-OAI-03] Non-blocking persistence validated with <1% performance impact

-## **Epic 3: Automated Fidelity Validation & Reporting** 🟢 **READY TO START**
+## **Epic 3: Automated Fidelity Validation & Reporting** 🔴 **CURRENT PRIORITY - IN PROGRESS**

-*Goal: To build the automated quality assurance framework that proves the backtesting data is a faithful replica of the live market.*
+*Goal: To build the automated quality assurance framework that proves the backtesting data is a faithful replica of the live market.
+This is the critical deliverable for achieving our primary goal of high-fidelity validation.*

 **PREREQUISITE**: ✅ Epic 2 pipeline complete.
 The ValidationFramework from Story 1.3 provides a strong foundation with K-S tests, power law validation, and streaming support that can be extended for comprehensive fidelity reporting.

-**CRITICAL UPDATE**: Epic 2 review revealed FidelityReporter component is 0% implemented.
-Only validation framework foundation exists.
-Epic 3 scope has increased ~2x with new required stories.
+**CRITICAL CONTEXT**: Epic 2 review revealed FidelityReporter component needs to be built from scratch.
+The validation framework foundation from Epic 1 provides a strong starting point, but full implementation is required.
+This epic represents the core value delivery for the project.

 ### Updated Story List

-* **Story 3.0: FidelityReporter Foundation [NEW - BLOCKING]:** Implement the base FidelityReporter component that was identified as missing:
+* **Story 3.0: FidelityReporter Foundation [BLOCKING - FIRST PRIORITY]:** Implement the base FidelityReporter component that forms the foundation for all validation:
     * Build pluggable metric architecture
     * Create streaming and batch computation support
     * Implement report generation framework (HTML/PDF/Dashboard)